dev-diaries/web/_posts/2019-03-20-camera-api-photo.markdown

 .

 {:.intro}
-Using the #HTML5 getUserMedia (#CameraAPI) method you can take a picture using the user’s camera and use that on your webpage.
+Using the #HTML5 getUserMedia method from the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices" target="_blank">MediaDevices API</a>
+you can take a picture using the user’s camera and use that on your webpage.
 Let's see some code!

 <div class="resources-container" markdown="1">